Michoumichmich/SYCL-Hashing-Algorithms/README.md

 * sha3 (224 256 384 512)
 * blake2b

-## Performance
+## Benchmarks

-Some functions were ported from CUDA implementations.
+Some functions were ported from a CUDA implementation.
+The SYCL code was tested unchanged across the different implementations and hardware.
 Here's how they perform (the values are in GB/s):

 | Function | Native CUDA | SYCL on DPC++ CUDA (nvptx64) | SYCL on ComputeCPP CPU (spir64/spirv64) | SYCL on DPC++ CPU (spir64_x86_64) | SYCL on hipSYCL (omp/cuda)
 |----------|-------------|------------------------------|-----------------------------------------|-------------|------|